atelpis/enflag/Readme.md

 ## Features

 - **Type-safe**: Generics-based implementation, no reflection
-- **Docker-optimized**: Unified API for both environment variables and cmd flags
+- **Container-optimized**: Unified API for both environment variables and cmd flags
 - **Comprehensive support**: Built-in parsing for all widely used types
 - **Flexible**: Supports configurable slices, binary decoders, and JSON values